albn-itu/uni-notes/semester-5/BDTF/notes/Experiment Selection.md

 x-axis: Strong and weak evidence
 y-axis: How important is the evidence?

+### Urgency
+How much time do you have to complete the experiment?
+When is the next decision to be made?

 ## Evaluate the experiment
 Use the card below to evaluate what the evidence provides, and how much it takes to do it.